IBM/ibm-auditlogging-operator/README.md

 ## Configuration

 - In order for audit logs to be forwarded to an SIEM, the `fluentd.enabled` spec field must be set to `true`.
+- In order to deploy the policy controller, the `policyController.enabled` spec field must be set to `true`.
 - If a field in a spec is omitted, the default value will be used.
 - The list of all `ibm-auditlogging-operator` settings can be found in the IBM Cloud Platform Common Services Knowledge Center [Configuration Documentation](http://ibm.biz/cpcs_opinstall).